Health After Cancer

 Stanford Primary Care Doctor Establishes Clinic for Cancer Survivors

-Special Training Helps Dr. Kim Understand the Needs of Cancer Patients When They Transition from the Oncology Team to Primary Care
+Meeting the Needs of Cancer Patients As They Transition from Oncology to Primary Care

 Collaboration is Key

-Quality survivorship care requires a strong collaboration between the oncology health team and primary care clinicians.
+Quality survivorship care requires a strong collaboration between the oncology health team and primary care clinicians and other specialists.
 Cancer survivors have described the anxiety caused by not knowing who to call when a new problem arises after finishing cancer treatment, and by not having a clearly defined roadmap for future check-ups and tests.
-Some have vividly described feeling they are ‘in limbo’ and this contributes to feeling anxious and unsettled.
+Some have vividly described feeling they are ‘in limbo’ and this contributes to feeling lost in transition.

-Responding to the need to improve the transition from oncology to primary care, Stanford developed a cancer survivorship clinic embedded in a primary care setting.
-Dr. Jennifer Kim, a Clinical Assistant Professor of Medicine, is a primary care physician who established Stanford’s Primary Care Cancer Survivorship Clinic.
+To improve the transition from oncology to primary care, Stanford developed a cancer survivorship clinic embedded in a primary care setting.
+Dr. Jennifer Kim, Clinical Assistant Professor of Medicine, is a primary care physician who established Stanford’s Primary Care Cancer Survivorship Clinic.
 Together with Dr. Ilana Yurkiewicz, a fellowship-trained oncologist and Clinical Assistant Professor of Medicine who pivoted into a primary care survivorship role, they have built a comprehensive program to increase access for patients in need of highly specialized survivorship care.